Disaster Policy and Planning Resources

 - Most important: Talk with your local Emergency Management Director as you write your plan.
 Every town is required to have a disaster preparedness plan and you should talk to your Emergency Management Director as you write your plan.

-- Many resources listed at WebJunction, examples below.
+- Many resources listed at WebJunction, examples below or type in "disaster planning" in the search box.

 Other Online Resources